 Andrew Lewis, Artistic Director

-Recently profiled in the Chicago Tribune as the classical musician who "should be on your radar," Andrew Lewis is Artistic Director of Bella Voce; Music Director of the Elgin Master Chorale; founder and Artistic Director of The Janus Ensemble, a professional chamber orchestra specializing in Baroque and new music; Choirmaster at St. Luke's Episcopal Church in Evanston; and a member of the conducting faculty at the University of Illinois at Chicago.
-He is also Artistic Director Emeritus of the Lutheran Choir of Chicago and a former member of the conducting faculty at DePaul University.
-Mr. Lewis has been a guest lecturer at Concordia University Chicago, in the nationally recognized Lectures in Church Music series, and at Garrett Theological Seminary in Evanston; he has also appeared as a guest conductor with the Elgin Symphony Orchestra.
-Mr. Lewis’s performances have been heard live on WFMT 98.7.
+Recently profiled by John von Rhein in the Chicago Tribune as “the inspiring conductor, scholar, and educator,” Andrew Lewis is Artistic Director of Bella Voce and the Bella Voce Sinfonia, Music Director of the Elgin Master Chorale, Choirmaster at St. Luke's Episcopal Church in Evanston, a member of the faculty at the University of Illinois at Chicago, and assistant conductor of the Chicago Symphony Chorus.
+He has been a guest lecturer at Concordia University Chicago, Loyola University Chicago, the Lectures in Church Music series, Garrett Theological Seminary, and formerly taught the conducting course at DePaul University.
+He has been a guest conductor with the Milwaukee Symphony Chorus and has appeared on several occasions as a guest conductor with the Elgin Symphony Orchestra.
+Mr. Lewis’s performances with Bella Voce, the Elgin Master Chorale & Elgin Symphony have been broadcast nationally on WFMT 98.7.

 Mr. Lewis attended Northwestern University, receiving his Bachelor of Music degree in music theory.
-While still a student at Northwestern, he received a scholarship to observe the rehearsals of Daniel Barenboim and Asher Fisch at the Staatsoper-Unter-den-Linden, Berlin.
+While a student at Northwestern he received a scholarship to observe the rehearsals of Daniel Barenboim and Asher Fisch at the Staatsoper-Unter-den-Linden, Berlin.
 After college he moved to California, worked as a church musician, and was an original member of the Philharmonia Baroque Chorale of San Francisco, having sung with Baroque specialists Nicholas McGegan and John Butt.
-He then attended the Eastman School of Music to study choral and orchestral conducting with William Weinert and orchestral conducting with David Effron, receiving his Master of Music degree in 1998.
+He then attended the Eastman School of Music to study choral, orchestral, and operatic conducting with William Weinert and orchestral conducting with David Effron, receiving his Master of Music degree in 1998.

 Mr. Lewis is married to singer and conductor Kirsten Hedegaard.
-He and Kirsten have three young boys, George, William, and Henrik, all of whom sing with their dad at St. Luke's.
+He and Kirsten have three boys, all of whom sing with their dad at St. Luke’s.